 Virginia law recognizes that a suspect’s mere presence in an area where drugs are is not enough on its own to prove the suspect is constructively possessing drugs.
 However, in addition to the suspect’s presence, the court will consider things like whether the drugs were in plain view of the suspect or whether the suspect would have been able to detect the drugs because of an overwhelming smell or other obvious characteristic.
 Courts will also look at the behavior and statements of the individuals.
 Other examples of evidence considered include furtive movements, like the appearance of something being hidden in the vehicle or thrown out of the vehicle, are often strong circumstantial indicators of knowledge and dominion and control.
 If an individual admits that they knew the drugs were present will often seal the deal on the issue of constructive possession.

 There are numerous factors other than the ones discussed here that play into the determination of whether a suspect is in constructive possession of a drug.
 If you have been charged with a drug possession or distribution charge, but the drugs were not on you, then there may be a number of legal issues with the government’s case.
-Our drug offense attorneys are experienced in evaluating and defending such issues and can help you fight your charge.
-Give us a call today to see how we can help.
+Our Fairfax Drug Defense Attorney is experienced in evaluating and defending such issues and can help you fight your charge.
+Give our Fairfax drug defense attorney a call today to see how we can help.

 Drug Residue – Can I still be charged or convicted?